lucasjellema/katacoda-scenarios/oci-functions-1/step2.md

-# Creating a Function with Fn
+# Creating a Function with Fn and Deploying it to OCI

 In this step we will create a simple function with Fn.
 We pick Node (JS) as our runtime - Go, Python, Java and Ruby are other out of the box options.